 The Corporation has no long-term debt other than compensated absences and net pension and OBEB liabilities.
-The Corporation's capital assets include computer and equipment and furniture and fixtures that are capitalized and depreciated over estimated useful lives.
+The Corporation's capital assets include leasehold improvements, furniture and fixtures and computer and equipment that are capitalized and depreciated over estimated useful lives.